Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Related Work

 \subsection{Machine Unlearning}

 Machine unlearning approaches focus on removing specific data points or concepts from trained models, targeting both semantic and verbatim memorization.
 These approaches can be categorized into exact and approximate unlearning methods.
-Exact unlearning methods provide theoretical guarantees for complete removal of target sequences. \citet{BCCJTZLP20} proposed an efficient retraining approach using data sharding.
+Exact unlearning methods provide theoretical guarantees for complete removal of target sequences. \cite{BCCJTZLP20} proposed an efficient retraining approach using data sharding.
 However, subsequent work\cite{CZWBHZ21} demonstrated that such methods remain vulnerable to membership inference attacks \cite{SSSS17,SZHBFB19} when adversaries have access to both the original and unlearned models.
-Approximate unlearning methods trade theoretical guarantees for computational efficiency. \citet{GNG21} introduced Amnesiac Unlearning, which tracks model updates and their corresponding training batches, enabling selective removal by ignoring specific updates.
+Approximate unlearning methods trade theoretical guarantees for computational efficiency. \cite{GNG21} introduced Amnesiac Unlearning, which tracks model updates and their corresponding training batches, enabling selective removal by ignoring specific updates.
 Various other approximate techniques have been proposed \cite{GGHM23,GAS20,WHS22,MPSR22,ER23}, each offering different trade-offs between unlearning effectiveness and computational cost.
+For this work, we compare against multiple unlearning techniques that are part of the MUSE \cite{shi2024muse} benchmark and the copyright protection benchmark CoTaEval \cite{wei2024CoTaEval}, namely Gradient Ascent (Grad Ascent) \cite{Thudi22gradAscent}, Gradient Difference (Grad Diff) \cite{liu202graddiff}, KL Minimization (KL) \cite{golatkar2020KL}, Preference Optimization (PO) \cite{rafailov2024idk}, Negative Preference Optimization (NPO) \cite{zhang2024NPO}, and SimNPO \cite{fan2025SimNPO}.

 While the recent GoldFish loss \cite{HWJKKSSSGBG24} similarly focuses on verbatim memorization, it operates during the training phase and cannot be directly applied to pretrained models.
 Our work adapts and extends these concepts for post-training modification, introducing novel techniques for maintaining model utility while targeting specific memorized sequences.